lindell/JsBarcode/CONTRIBUTING.md

 git clone git@github.com:your-username/JsBarcode.git
 ````

 Then run ``npm install`` to set everything up.
-Make sure you have all dependencies of [node-canvas](https://github.com/Automattic/node-canvas) installed before doing this.
+Make sure you have all dependencies of [node-canvas](https://github.com/Automattic/node-canvas) installed before doing this, or check **Using Docker** section.

 You are now ready to start doing your changes.